Paul Pester: Career

 In October 2015, Pester was appointed as an advisor to the Chancellor of the Exchequer and HM Treasury on competition issues in banking, sitting as a member of the High Level Treasury Advisory Group.

 In 2020, Pester was appointed chair of the Fairer Finance Consumer Advisory Board.
 Pester co-founded Loop, a money-sharing social networking app, in 2021.
-He was appointed chairman of Tandem Money in 2022.
-Tandem acquired Loop in April 2023.
-He has also advised private equity groups including KKR, Centerbridge, and Pollen Street Capital.
+Between 2022 and 2025, he was chairman of Tandem Money in 2022, during which period Tandem acquired Loop in April 2023.
+He has also advised private equity groups including KKR, Centerbridge, and Pollen Street Capital (the ultimate controller of Tandem).

 In 2023, Pester co-founded the Fintech accelerator Archie.

 Personal life

-Pester lives in London with his second wife, having divorced in 2015 and remarried in 2017.He is also a competitive swimmer and triathlete, having represented Team GBR in the 2022 European Aquathlon Championships in Bilbao.
+Pester lives in London with his second wife, having divorced in 2015 and remarried in 2017.
+He is also a competitive swimmer and triathlete, having represented Team GBR in the 2022 European Aquathlon Championships in Bilbao.